simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 ## Fine Tuning DistilledBERT Classifier

 For a while, I wasn’t too sure what the next step for this project should be.
-I wanted to avoid going back and manually labelling another 1,000 emails it’s rather time-consuming and for me mentally draining…
+I wanted to avoid going back and manually labelling another 1,000 emails as it’s rather time-consuming and for me mentally draining…

 So instead of expanding the dataset, I started thinking about how to make the most of the data I already had.
 That’s when I decided to try fine-tuning DistilBERT, not for generating embeddings, but for training it as a classifier.

 Even though I only had around 1,300 labelled examples, I thought fine-tuning was still worth trying.
-DistilBERT already has a strong understanding of language, so I can fine-tune to guide it with the labels and let it learn specific patterns in the dataset.
+DistilBERT already has a strong understanding of language, so I can fine-tune to guide it with the labels and let it learn specific patterns in my dataset.

 #### **How Fine-Tuning for Classification Works**

 In previous posts, I’ve explained BERT’s architecture and how it produces embeddings.
-DistilBERT follows the same process but with a more lightweight architecture like fewer layer, no poling, etc. It’s designed to be faster and perfect for cases where a GPU isn’t available.
+DistilBERT follows the same process but with a more lightweight architecture like fewer layers, no poling, etc. It’s designed to be faster and perfect for cases where a GPU isn’t available.

 Below, I’ve expanded my previous BERT diagram to show the extra parts needed to turn BERT into a classifier.